Siegel-Lab/BioSmoother/Manual.md

 Exporting with settings thus allows to save interactome data with all active filters, normalization, comparison between groups, and even virtual 4C analyses.

-.. index:: Info, Download current session
+.. index:: Info, Download current session, upload session
 .. _info_sub_tab:

 ### The Info subtab

 :kbd:`File->Info` provides a log of Smoother processes, which are also displayed on the command line.
 -   :guilabel:`Download current session` allows exporting the metadata by downloading all the parameters of the current session.
+-   :guilabel:`upload session` allows setting all the parameters of the current session by uploading a file.

 .. index:: Normalize
 .. _normalize_sub_tab: